fxnlabs/function-public-docs/function-network/using-function-network/inference.md

 3. **Earn & Participate**
    - Users who engage with Function-powered AI **may earn points eligibility and rewards**.
-   - Participate in governance discussions to **help shape future AI inference models**.
+   - Participate in governance discussions to **help shape future AI models**.

 ---